TomPeer97/TomPeer97/README.md

 Hello World!
 My name is Tom Peer and i'm 24 years old.
-Full stack developer who handles client and server side.
+Full stack developer with the ability on client and server side.